9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 From Margherita of The Crowded Planet

-Hierve el Agua is truly one of the coolest sights near Oaxaca, and though it may not technically be one of the waterfalls in Mexico in the most traditional sense, it’s well worth a day trip.
+Hierve el Agua is truly one of the coolest sights near Oaxaca, and though it may not technically a Mexican waterfall in the most traditional sense, it’s well worth a day trip.

 Hierve el Agua translates as ‘the water boils’, in reference to the springs located on top of the cliff, where water ‘bubbles up’ from the ground, resembling boiling water on the stove.

-Hierve el Agua is a great day trip from Oaxaca, and the easiest way to reach is with a tour from Oaxaca City, which can cost as little as $250 MXN.
+Hierve el Agua is a great day trip from Oaxaca, and the easiest way to reach is with a tour from Oaxaca City.
+You can book a day trip online if you like to plan ahead, though you’ll find better rates on the ground.

 Shoestring travelers can also reach it by collectivo from Oaxaca, however, it is necessary to wait for the collectivo to fill up (which may take hours!) and change collectivos (which means waiting again) in a nearby town called Mitla.